-If you cannot advocate for yourself, believe your spouse is hiding or wasting assets, or believe your spouse is too angry to collaborate with you , then you may need a divorce lawyer to advocate for you in court.
+If you cannot advocate for or represent yourself, believe your spouse is hiding or wasting assets, believe your spouse is too angry to collaborate with you, or simply anticipate highly contested divorce proceedings which won’t settle easily, then you may need a divorce attorney to advocate for you in court.

 Those engaging in divorce mediation often get stuck on one issue and cannot resolve it themselves.
 In these cases, they litigate only that one issue.

 If you are weighing your divorce options to end your marriage, call us.
 We explain all divorce options available to you and what options and divorce settlement may be appropriate for you given your family’s unique circumstances.
 Let us help you get through your divorce and get the best results for your family.
 Talk with an experienced family law attorney at Schwartz, Fox and Saltzman today.